What is Sri Yukteswar Giri?

 Yogananda and the transmission westward

-In 1910 a sixteen-year-old Mukunda Lal Ghosh — later Paramahansa Yogananda — arrived at Yukteswar's Serampore ashram and was accepted as a resident disciple after the kind of first interview Yukteswar tended to conduct: the long testing-by-attention the lineage held was necessary before any technical transmission was given.
-Mukunda stayed in residence for ten years.
+In 1910 a sixteen-year-old Mukunda Lal Ghosh arrived at Yukteswar's Serampore ashram.
+He would later take the name Paramahansa Yogananda.
+Yukteswar accepted him as a resident disciple after a long testing-by-attention, the kind of first interview the lineage held was necessary before any technical transmission.
+Mukunda stayed for ten years.
 The training was not gentle.
-Yukteswar's pedagogical register, recorded at length in the Autobiography, was uncompromising — corrections of attention and conduct delivered in clipped Bengali, a strict daily discipline, the refusal of any sentimental relationship to the guru role itself.
-The substantive transmission was the same kriyā curriculum Lahiri Mahasaya had inherited from Babaji: the coordinated breath, the mantra, the attention to the subtle channels along the spine, the long sittings that the lineage held would, in sufficient quantity and over enough years, stabilise the recognition the technique was engineered to provoke.
-Yukteswar gave Mukunda the monastic name Yogananda in 1915 and, in 1920, sent him to the United States to represent the lineage at the International Congress of Religious Liberals in Boston with the explicit instruction that he was to remain abroad and carry the work to a Western audience.
-The two met again only twice — Yogananda returned to India for visits in 1935 — and Yukteswar died at Puri on 9 March 1936.
-The Autobiography's long chapter on his death, and on the reported posthumous appearance to Yogananda some months later, is the document by which most English-language readers first encounter the figure.
+Corrections of attention and conduct came in clipped Bengali, daily discipline was strict, and any sentimental relationship to the guru role was refused.
+The substantive teaching was the same kriyā curriculum Lahiri Mahasaya had received from Babaji: coordinated breath, mantra, attention to the subtle channels along the spine, and long sittings that the lineage held would, over years, stabilise the recognition the technique was built to provoke.
+Yukteswar gave Mukunda the monastic name Yogananda in 1915 and in 1920 sent him to the United States to represent the lineage at the International Congress of Religious Liberals in Boston, with explicit instructions to remain abroad and carry the work to a Western audience.
+The two met again only twice after that.
+Yogananda returned to India in 1935, and Yukteswar died at Puri on 9 March 1936.
+The Autobiography's long chapter on his death, and on the reported posthumous appearance to Yogananda some months later, is the document by which most English-language readers first encounter him.

 Where to encounter his line in the index